 Hurry!
 Get there now!
-The world famous Tsukiji, Tokyo’s fish market is supposed to move to new premises at the beginning of 2017, so unless the government decides to postpone the move (due to the contamination of the new location) this could be your last chance to see one of the most amazing Japanese sights.
+The world famous Tsukiji, Tokyo’s fish market is supposed to move to new premises at by September 2018, so unless the government decides to postpone the move (due to the contamination of the new location) this could be your last chance to see one of the most amazing Japanese sights.

 The fish market as stands today started operating in 1935 and is largely unchanged since then.
 It serves as the wholesale market for fish for Tokyo, but also has vegetables and fruit.
 It still is the largest fish market in the world.

 For us our latest trip to Tsukiji started early, we wanted to be there before 6am and left the hotel with plenty of time.
 Be aware that most of the action at the market takes place between 5 and 8am, any later and the stalls will be closing down.
 At 4 or 5am the market receives shipments and the fish is then distributed to the middlemen, who then try to sell their goods to buyers from shops and restaurant in town.
 The fruit and vegetables arrive by truck and some are flown in from all over the world.

-We still remember on our first visits where we were able to watch the tuna auction.
+We still remember on our first visits to Tsukiji where we were able to watch the tuna auction.
 Unfortunately due to ever increasing number of visitors the tuna auction has been closed for anybody other than certified traders, and now they are even restricting some access to the market stalls elsewhere, so beware of these.
 The auction was a spectacle to watch, hundreds of giant dead frozen tuna lying on the hall floor while the middlemen and buyers shouted their offers to the auctioneer.
 The tuna were sold surprisingly fast and then carted back to the stalls.
 A big tuna is as big as a small human.

 Even if you are not able to watch the tuna auction, a trip to Tsukiji market is a must when in Tokyo.
 We always used to go on our first morning, when we woke up early from jet lag.